-But, like many definitions, that doesn't really tell you much.
-When you are asked to rate your satisfaction with a product or service on a 7 point scale from dissatisfied to satisfied, you are using an interval scale.
-If you're looking to do calculations about satisfaction levels you can ask a rating question instead.
+Use interval scale when you want to rate your satisfaction with a product or service on scale from dissatisfied to satisfied.
+If you're looking to do calculations about satisfaction levels you can use a rating question instead.

 Temperature: the same difference exists between 20 °C and 30 °C as between 5°C and 15°C. At the same time, 15°C is not three times as hot as 5°C. A famous example of an interval scale is the Likert scale.

 Time: A time interval is the amount of time between two given points in time.
 An example of this is: "The time interval between three o'clock and four o'clock is one hour."

 - Survey scales: a scale is an ordered series of response options, presented verbally or numerically from which the respondents select to indicate their level of feeling about the measured attribute.

 - Guttman scale: an ordinal scale type where statements are arranged in a hierarchical order so that someone who agrees with one item will also agree with lower-order, easier, less extreme items.

 - Likert scale: Questions utilizing a Likert scale generally present the respondent with a statement and asks for his/her level of agreement with the statement by selecting a point on the scale.
 These points have often verbal statements or numbers attached to them.
 The scale should be balanced between positive and negative agreement options.

 - Verbal scale: a verbal scale also referred to as a “word statement” or “scale expression”, is where the response options are presented to the respondent using words, whether spoken or written.

 - Continuous scale: On a continuous scale, respondents rate the objects by placing a mark at the appropriate position on a line that runs from one extreme of the variable to the other.
 The form of the continuous scale may vary considerably.